 - The LARQ gallery displays works of local and visiting artists inspired by the unique light and colours of Queenstown, a town like no other.

 The Eric Thomas Galley Museum features memorabilia and other artifacts with extensive photographic displays of West Coast history and a range of interesting literature about a bygone era.

 West Coast Wilderness Railway

-The Famous Mt Lyell tours.
+The famous Mt Lyell tours.
 Learn the history of the mine and the town and see the open cut.
 Twice daily.
 Or try the Lost Mines, Ancient Mines tour south of Queenstown visiting relics in the rain forest.
 Or perhaps tour the wonderfully preserved Lake Margaret Hydro Power facility.

 Where mining in Queenstown began in 1883, the Iron Blow was worked as a gold mine for 10 years before the discovery of vast deposits of copper.
-The Iron Blow Lookout offers wonderful views of the open cut mine,ï¿½surrounding mountains and down the Linda Valley.
+The Iron Blow Lookout offers wonderful views of the open cut mine, surrounding mountains and down the Linda Valley.